input-output-hk/mantis/README.md

 The client has not been run on Windows.

-The [next milestone](https://iohk.io/projects/ethereum-classic/#roadmap) involves executing the transactions with our new Ethereum Virtual Machine!
+The [next milestone](https://iohk.io/projects/ethereum-classic/#roadmap) involves integrating our client with Mist browser!